notaryproject/specifications/specs/signing-and-verification-workflow.md

                    If all signature artifact descriptors have already been processed, fail the signature verification and exit.
         1. If the artifact manifest is filtered out, skip the below steps and move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
-    1. **Get and verify signatures:** On the filtered the Notary signature manifest, perform the following steps:
+    2. **Get and verify signatures:** On the filtered the manifest of the Notary Project signature, perform the following steps:
         1. Download the signature envelope.
-        1. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy.md#signature-evaluation) section.
+        2. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy.md#signature-evaluation) section.
-        1. If the signature verification fails, skip the below steps and move to the next signature artifact descriptor(step 3.1).
+        3. If the signature verification fails, skip the below steps and move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
-        1. If signature verification succeeds, compare the digest derived from the given OCI artifact reference with the signed digest present in the signature envelope's payload.
+        4. If signature verification succeeds, compare the digest derived from the given OCI artifact reference with the signed digest present in the signature envelope's payload.
            If digests are equal, signature verification is considered successful.
            Otherwise, move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
-1. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
+2. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
    This step is not in the purview of the Notary project specification.